jonkracht/technical-notes/programming-language-notes/bash-notes.md

 ### Input to script

-`/path/to/script.sh input1 input2`
+Insert data in script:  `/path/to/script.sh input1 input2`

-Within the script, these inputs may be accessed via $1, and $2.
+Within the script, these inputs may be accessed via $1 and $2.
-$0 is the script name
+$0 is the script name.

 Allow for arbitrary number of inputs:
 Within script:  `args=("$@")`